Transformer Protection Calculator: NEC 450.3(B) OCPD Sizing

 - Primary full-load amps calculated as kVA x 1000 / (V x sqrt(3)) for three-phase, kVA x 1000 / V for single-phase

-- Standard fuse and circuit breaker ratings per NEC 240.6(A) used for device recommendations
+- Standard ampere ratings per NEC 240.6(A) used to screen maximum transformer-protection OCPD sizes

-- Protection arrangement (primary only, primary and secondary, or supervised) selected by user
+- Protection arrangement (primary only, or primary with secondary OCPD) selected by user

 Limitations